 Let’s play a little word association game.
 When we say moving house, what are the first words that come to mind?
 If you thought something along the lines of “excitement” or “new home” that’s great.
 But if words like “stress” and “disruption” sprung to mind then we feel your pain.

-- Heavy appliances can scratch tiles and leave grooves in linoleum if they’re dragged along the floor.
-To keep your floors undamaged, pop appliance rollers with wheels under your machines.
+- Heavy appliances can scratch tiles, damage carpets and leave grooves in linoleum if they’re dragged along the floor.
+To keep your floors safe, pop appliance rollers with wheels under your machines.
 Failing that, a thick piece of cardboard or a carpet cut off placed underneath your oven, fridge or washing machine will help you can slide it out smoothly.